deanebarker/url-stemming/README.md

 # URL Stemmer

-This utility class attempts to normalize a URL based on provided settings, usually to prepare it for comparison.
+This utility class attempts to normalize, stem, or simplify a URL based on provided settings, usually to prepare it for comparison or storage.

     var stemmedUrl = UrlStemmer.Stem("http://gadgetopia.com");
 	var areTheyEqual = UrlStemmer.Compare("http://gadgetopia.com", "http://www.gadgetopia.com");